etcadinfinitum/trapped/_posts/2020-05-17-digital-prototype.md

   we are still discussing the best way to do this, but we think that the collision will affect PC health and the enemy proximity will not trigger tracking or following behavior.
-* Implement "vision-levels" to the traps.
+* Implement player roles with "vision-levels" for the traps.
 Eg. Only some players can see traps or only some players can see a specific type of trap while the others cannot.
+* Design at least 2 more maps.
+* Implement advanced camera follow so that the player does not see "void" when approaching the edges of the maps.

 TODO: List what features or ideas are on the backlog and/or will be completed next.